VelasquezAlejandro044/database-exercises/til.md

 ### El pensamiento del dia

 “ ‘When someone seeks,’ said Siddhartha, ‘then it easily happens that his eyes see only the thing that he seeks, and he is able to find nothing, to take in nothing. [...]
 Seeking means: having a goal.
 But finding means: being free, being open, having no goal.’ ” Hermann Hesse

+## 09/30/2021

+"Don't misuse statistics the way a drunk person misuses a lamp-post -- for support rather than for illumination"